RCTV.

 The model was developed by Alibaba Token Hub (ATH), the same business unit behind HappyHorse-1.0.
 Happy Oyster is built on a native multi-modal architecture supporting two core interaction modes: Directing, which lets users build and modify a physical world on the fly, and Wandering, which places the user inside an endlessly expanding first-person environment generated from a single prompt.
 Both modes run in real time and simulate real-world physics.

 The timing is deliberate.
 OpenAI cited “world simulation for robotics” as the reason for shutting down Sora — and here’s Alibaba shipping a world simulation product weeks later.
-Tencent’s Humayun HY-World 2.0 is also in this space, reconstructing 3D worlds from video clips.
-Happy Oyster takes a different approach: generating them from scratch.
+Tencent’s Hunyuan HY-World 2.0 does both — text-to-3D generation and video-to-3D reconstruction.
+Happy Oyster does only the first.

 Currently, Happy Oyster is available only to a limited number of users via early access.
 No pricing or general availability timeline has been announced.
 The target applications are gaming, film content production, and VR experiences.